CMSgov/MES-StateOfficerMD/collections/_admin/coursefacilitation.md

 Total:
 * 2.5 - 3.5 hours/week for cohort members
-* ~ 3 hours/week for facilatators
+* ~ 3 hours/week for facilitators

 ## Values

 It’s important to start with an overview of the values that underlaid the course and its facilitation.
-While a more thorough discussion of the values in the course is given at the [Learning Cohorts page]({{ “admin/learningcohorts/” | prepend: site.baseurl }}), we’ve briefly summarized the values below and how they relate to our approach to facilitation.
+While a more thorough discussion of the values in the course is given at the [Learning Cohorts page]({{ "/admin/learningcohorts/" | prepend: site.baseurl }}), we’ve briefly summarized the values below and how they relate to our approach to facilitation.

 ### Facilitating learning cohorts